The world's most destructive forest fires

 Caldor Fire, California, USA, 2021

-At least 3,684 firefighters battled the blaze, trying to keep it from reaching the Lake Tahoe basin, even using snow guns from the empty ski resorts nearby.
-Thankfully the community of South Lake Tahoe was spared but it wasn't until 21 October 2021 that the fire was declared 100% contained.
-The fire near Lake Tahoe, like many others in the western US, is thought to have been caused by a combination of the climate crisis, years of fire suspension and poor infrastructure as well as an increase in population, which has made the area extremely vulnerable to forest fires.
+More than 3,500 firefighters battled the blaze, trying to keep it from reaching the Lake Tahoe basin, even using snow guns from the ski resorts nearby.
+Thankfully the community of South Lake Tahoe was spared, but it wasn't until 21 October 2021 that the fire was declared 100% contained.
+The fire, like many others in the western US, is thought to have been caused by a combination of the climate crisis, poor infrastructure and an increasing population, which has made the area extremely vulnerable to forest fires.

-At the end of December 2021, fires spread rapidly through parts of Boulder County in the state of Colorado after months of unusually dry weather in the region.
-Firefighters struggled to get a hand on the situation as the blaze destroyed nearly 1,000 homes in mere days.
-Thousands of people were also evacuated.
-The state's governor, Jared Polis, said the flames were consuming football field-lengths of land in seconds and declared a state of emergency.
+At the end of December 2021, fires spread rapidly through parts of Boulder County in Colorado after months of unusually dry weather.
+Firefighters struggled to control the situation as the blaze destroyed nearly 1,000 homes in days, and thousands of people were evacuated.
+State governor Jared Polis said the flames were consuming football field-lengths of land in seconds and declared a state of emergency.

 Heavy snowfall on New Year's Eve and into the early days of January 2022 helped extinguish the fires, exposing the burned-out shells of homes and cars.
-At least two people were deemed missing, presumed dead, as a result of the disaster.
+Two people died as a result of the disaster.

 DIMITAR DILKOFF/AFP via Getty Images